 If you wish to obtain protection for your design overseas, you can file an application in the national registration office of each individual country.
 This can be a complex and time-consuming process as you will have to file a series of different applications that may require knowledge of different languages and fee structures.

-Alternatively, you may take advantage of the Hague system, which is an international registration system administered by the International Bureau of the World Intellectual Property Organisation (WIPO).
+Alternatively, you may take advantage of the Hague system, which is an international registration system administered by the International Bureau of the World Intellectual Property Organization (WIPO).

 The Hague system streamlines the application process by requiring only a single application to be filed in order to obtain protection in countries that are a party to the Hague Convention.
 This includes countries such as the United States and Korea.

-The application can be filed directly with the WIPO with the applicable fee payable in Swiss francs or through IPOS in Singapore with an administrative fee of S$150.
+The application can be filed directly with the WIPO with the applicable fee payable in Swiss francs or through IPOS in Singapore by paying a transmittal fee.